UsirusenIkon/Portfolio/README.md

     - Build a personal portfolio site header & headline Section.
     - Use images and backgrounds to enhance the look of the website.
     - Create forms with HTML5 validations.
-    - Understand the importance of UX.
+    - Understand the importance of UI & UX.
     - Understand how to create UI's adaptable to different screen sizes using media queries.

 ## Built With